 - Tax write-offs to attend workshops, pursue education, and purchase supplies related to your business.

 Put short, you have more control of your life.
 As a business owner, you create the structure you need in order to be the most successful version of yourself.
 If you want to advance or pursue a new opportunity, you don’t need permission from your boss or manager.
-No matter where you start, there’s always room to grow.
+No matter where you and other successful solopreneurs start, there’s always room to grow.
 You decide how to define or push your limits.

 What are the risks?